 Will you trade stocks?
 Currencies?
 Futures?
 Commodities?
 BTC?
 What markets will you choose?
 While some people might focus on limited, market-specific portfolios, such as currencies or bonds, others pursue a more widely diversified portfolio of markets.
-For example, the AHL Diversified Program (the largest trend following fund in the world, now run by Man Financial) trades a diversified portfolio of over 100 core markets on 36 exchanges.
+For example, the AHL Diversified Program (the largest trend following fund in the world, now run by Man Group PLC and founded by here) trades a diversified portfolio of over 100 core markets on 36 exchanges.
 They trade stock indices, bonds, currencies, short-term interest rates, and commodities.

 AHL does not have fundamental expertise.
 No trend following trader keeps fundamental experts on staff.
 They do not have an in-depth understanding of the companies that comprise whatever stock index.
 Their expertise is to take these different markets and “make them the same” through price analysis.
-When you look at trend following performance losses are offset by winners.
+To trade the trend.
+When you look at trend traders performance losses are offset by winners.
 No one ever knows which market will be the big trend that pays for the losses—hence the need for diversification.
 AHL is even more precise about diversification: